plalcedo/Earthquake-Finder/README.md

 # Earthquake-Finder
 JavaScript assessment

-Web application to consult earthquakes by city, search history and a list of the Top 10 largest earthquakes in the world.
+Web application to consult earthquakes by city.
+Includes a search history and a list of the Top 10 largest earthquakes in the world.

 Developed by Pedro Alcedo.